alanchen-1/mergepdf/README.md

 # mergepdf
-ez python-based pdf merger that I use for collecting hw
+ez python-based pdf merger that i use for formatting hw assignments